CACFP Administrative Manual Section 16.1

 • For adult day care centers only, yogurt was not substituted for milk more than once per day.

-• Recipes for scratch cooking foods
+• Recipes are available for foods made from scratch

 This institution is an equal opportunity provider.